nhejazi/medoutcon/paper/paper.md

 applications, only the portion of the causal effect of an exposure on an outcome through a particular pathway under study is of interest.
-The study of such path-specific, or mediation, effects has a rich history, first undertaken scientifically by @wright1921correlation and expanded upon in @wright1934method.
+The study of such path-specific, or mediation, effects has a rich history, first undertaken scientifically by @wright1921correlation and @wright1934method.
 Today, the study of such effects has attracted a great deal of attention in statistics and causal inference, inspired by applications in disciplines ranging from epidemiology and vaccinology to psychology and economics.
 Examples include understanding the biological mechanisms by which vaccines causally alter infection risk [@hejazi2020efficient; @benkeser2021inference], assessing the effect of novel pharmacological therapies on substance abuse disorder relapse [@hejazi2021nonparametric; @rudolph2020explaining], and evaluating the effects of housing vouchers on adolescent development [@rudolph2021helped].
-The `medoutcon` `R` package provides researchers in each of these disciplines, and in others, with the tools necessary to implement statistically efficient estimators of the _interventional_ (in)direct effects [@diaz2020nonparametric], a recently formulated set of causal effects robust to the presence of confounding of the mediator-outcome relationship by the exposure.
+The `medoutcon` `R` package provides researchers in each of these disciplines, and in others, with the tools necessary to implement statistically efficient estimators of the _interventional_ direct and indirect effects [@diaz2020nonparametric] (for brevity, henceforth, (in)direct effects), a recently formulated set of causal effects robust to the presence of confounding of the mediator-outcome relationship by the exposure.
 In cases where such confounding is a nonissue, the interventional (in)direct effects